 The Foundation's approach to grant making takes into account the economic realities of transitioning to a sustainable world.
 They recognize that climate change is a serious problem, but that there are aspects of our economic lifestyle that serve to exacerbate the problem.
-They seek to close the continued gap between political reality and environmental reality, by working to save and protect functional ecosystems, clean air and water.
+They seek to close the continued gap between political reality and environmental reality by working to save and protect functional ecosystems, clean air and water.

-The Foundation gives away an average of around $500,000 every year, and their average grant is about $30,000.
-Because of this limited giving, they tend to look for smaller, bolder organizations with great ideas rather than large global organizations.
-Their giving is national, not regional, in scope.
-They don't accept any unsolicited grants, nor is it clear if they are welcome to letters of inquiry at present.
-You can contact the foundation by email for more information.
+The foundation does not accept unsolicited grants nor is it clear if they are welcome to letters of inquiry at present.
+Grantseekers can contact the foundation by email for more information.